atemerev/wontfix/README.md

 =====================================

 This library is work-in-progress.
 APIs can change anytime.
 Nothing is true and everything is permitted.
+Fnord.

 ### Warning!